Tecsmith/sr61-keyboard-pcb/README.md

 ---

-Made with :heart: by Silvino Rodrigues
+Made with :heart: by Silvino R.